mnit-rtmc/iris/docs/comm_links.md

 _Multi-drop_ is supported with drops 1 - 255.
 Up to 4 detectors can be
 associated with each [controller], using [IO pin]s 1 - 4.

+### CAP

+The Common Alerting Protocol [CAP] is used for polling feeds such as the Integrated Public Alert and Warning System [IPAWS].
+Alerts can be used to automatically post weather and other messages to Dynamic Message Signs.
+For IPAWS, this requires an `HTTPS` URI provided by the Federal Emergency Management Agency and a [controller] set to `ACTIVE` condition.

 ### CBW

 The `cbw` protocol can be used for [beacons], using a Control-By-Web controller.